smyanj/Personal_Finance_CLI/README.md

-# Personal_Finance_CLI
-Building a CLI tool that utilizes Python to aggregate information about stocks which I can call through the terminal to see what stocks I should be investing in right now and which ones I should be selling

-Using Typer as the CLI tool library

-- Functions:
-    - Add stocks based on name and it adds it to your running list
-    - Personalized recommendations based on stock portfolio

-Using this app!

 # 📊 Personal Finance CLI Tool

-A command-line tool for tracking your stock portfolio, receiving financial insights, and extracting investing wisdom — powered by GPT.
+A command-line tool for tracking your stock portfolio, and personalized financial insights.

 ---

 ## 🚀 Features

-- ✅ Add and remove stocks from your watchlist
+- Add stocks based on name and it adds it to your running list
-- 📈 View your top performing stocks
-- 💬 Get GPT-generated advice on your stock portfolio
+- Personalized recommendations based on stock portfolio
-- 📚 Extract insightful quotes from *The Intelligent Investor*

 ---